 How DISA Can Help

-DISA’s background screening department helps employers make informed hiring decisions by ensuring the integrity of their organization.
-With new laws, or amendments to laws, taking place in 2020, an employer’s next steps should be to determine whether or not their background check program needs to be revised according to new state and/or city requirements.
-Our line of unique service offerings and products give customers the variety they need to meet and maintain their background screening requirements.
+DISA’s background check department helps employers make informed hiring decisions by ensuring the integrity of their organization.
+With new laws or amendments to laws, taking place in 2020, an employer’s next steps should be to determine whether or not their background check program needs to be revised according to a new state and/or city requirements.
+Our line of unique service offerings and products give customers the variety they need to meet and maintain their background check requirements.
 Our professionals can help you build a background check custom to your industry needs with our comprehensive line of services, including:

 - Automatic Renewal Notices